GiovTemp/realTime_Arousual_Valence_Detection/README.md

 ## data/arousal_valence_pred_model.h5
 The file containing the model trained to predict the emotion arousal and valence.

+## data/shape_predictor_68_face_landmarks.dat
+The file containing the model to detect the 68 facial landamrks.

 ## data/afew_dataset_preprocessed/preprocessing.py
 The code used to preprocess the AFEW dataset